Nexosis/nexosis.github.io/_guides/QuickstartGuidePredict.md

 ...
 ```

 The MPG field is our target value.
 The other columns are values which the Nexosis API can run algorithms against.
+Download this file to a local drive and make note of where you saved it; you'll need to put this file path in the request outlined in step 2.

 ------